seapagan/response-codes/README.md

 [![Python Support](https://img.shields.io/pypi/pyversions/response-codes.svg)](https://pypi.org/project/response-codes/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+NOTE: This library is still in development and has little actual usage or real use-cases so far.
+Indeed, the module api may change considerably - i'll have it locked down in the next few days.
+Uploading to pypi now just to reserve the name and possibly get some early adopters/feedback

 ## Overview

 `response-codes` is a Python library that provides a comprehensive set of HTTP status codes as exception classes.
 Each status code is represented by a class that inherits from `HTTPStatus`, containing the numeric code, message, and description.